US says oil, gas sales damage climate — but won't stop them

 People are also reading…

-Still, Wyoming has the most land up for new leasing, roughly 280 square miles.
+Still, Wyoming has the most land up for new leasing, roughly 280 square miles (725 square kilometers).

 The so-called social costs of emissions from burning oil and gas from the parcels — including higher sea levels, wildfires and public health problems all due to climate change — are projected to range from $357 million to more than $4 billion, according to the Interior Department.